 Prior to Cincinnati, Rex was an assistant athletics trainer at the University of Memphis for two years (1999-2001) and one year at the College of Wooster (1998-99).
 She worked with the baseball, women’s basketball and men’s soccer teams at Memphis and at Wooster she managed the athletic training duties for 21 varsity sports.
 While living in Memphis, she assisted the Memphis Maniax of the Xtreme Football League in the spring of 2001.

-From 1997-98, Rex worked at the National Athletic Trainers Association in Dallas where she was a continuing education assistant.
+Rex worked at the National Athletic Trainers Association from 1997-98, where she was a continuing education assistant.

 Rex graduated in 1996 from Cincinnati with a bachelor’s degree in education.
 She began her career as a graduate assistant at Eastern Kentucky where she earned her master’s degree in physical education with an emphasis in sports administration.